(Settings → Topics)

 - Click Update.

-- Scroll to the bottom of the Points page and click the SAVE CHANGES button.
+- Scroll to the bottom of the Participation page and click the SAVE CHANGES button.

 Why?
 We suggest requiring Topics because they help learners find content.
 Some of the data analytics are also based on Topics, which are really only useful when students use Topic tags.
 These metrics tell you what is interesting to learners and what might need more coverage in class.